xtanai/corefusion/README.md

 * **Precision:** Edge-side stereo reconstruction combined with **multi-view geometry** and **reference features** (AprilTags, wristbands, fingertips) enables stable **metric Z-scale** and mm-level repeatability.
 * **Determinism:** Supports **TDMStrobe phase metadata (A/B/C/D)** for deterministic cross-illumination and timing consistency.
 * **Low latency:** Fusion operates on **3D keypoints and sparse ROI point clouds only** — no raw video transport required.
+* **Adaptive bandwidth balancing:** Designed to operate efficiently on **1 GbE** for online streaming.
+Each stereo rig dynamically adjusts its **ROI coverage and update rate** based on visibility and link budget.
+If the left rig temporarily degrades (occlusion/blur), the right rig **expands coverage to both sides** for a short interval, then hands back once the left rig recovers — maintaining stable, accurate 3D pose quality under bandwidth constraints.
 * **AI-assisted geometry:** Optional ML-based refinement improves stability in hard cases (fast motion, partial occlusions) and helps auto-tune geometry-related thresholds.
 * **Interactive UI & tuning:** Built-in UI for live rig status, calibration workflows, and parameter tuning (filters, gating, outlier rules) without recompiling.
+* **CLI support:** Provides a command-line interface for **remote access and tunneling**, enabling tasks such as **EdgeTrack upgrades and maintenance on Linux systems**.
 * **Visual inspection:** Optional video/ROI preview and overlay tools to verify alignment, references, and reconstruction quality during setup and debugging.
 * **Separation of concerns:**
   **EdgeTrack** handles capture, synchronization, stereo and pre-processing on the edge;